kanduvisla/cycler/README.md

 ### 4/1 Voice polyphony

 This is the same as 3/1 voice polyphony, with the only difference that you have 4 channels below the center note, and 1 note above the center note (this will play in channel 5).
 Channel 6 is unused, so you can use that to create a funky pattern to accompany you.

+### Dual note

+This mode plays the input of channel 1 on channel 1 and 2 simultaniously.
+So it is monophonic, but the sound is doubled.
+This allows you to mix 2 machines together to create unique new sounds.
+Please note that this mode actually does not adds very much complexity to the Cycler code, but needs to be handle in your Arduino Sketch.
+See the ModeButton example on how this is handled.

 ### 1/1 Delay